 Throughout the day, residents were very happy to chat about life in the centre and the feedback was very positive.
 Residents described how they like to spend their day and told the inspector that they were happy with the care and support provided to them.
 Residents said that they felt safe, and that they could speak freely with staff if they had any concerns or worries.
 Residents said they were able to get up whenever they preferred and were able to do what they wanted during the day.
-They described the various activities available to them including bingo, exercise and music, and they said they could choose to participate or not.
+They described the various activities available to them including arts and crafts, flower making, bingo, exercise and music, and they said they could choose to participate or not.
 Residents also had unlimited access to television, radio, newspapers and books.
-The inspector observed activity staff supporting residents in a range of activities in the day room including the rosary, exercise and a sing along.
-Other residents were observed sitting quietly and contentedly watching television in the library.
-These residents were supervised and supported by staff throughout the day.
+The inspector observed staff supporting residents in a range of activities.

 A number of residents told the inspector that they preferred to spend most of their time in their bedroom and that they were supported to do so by staff.
 They told the inspector that they would use the call bell if they required assistance and the bell was always answered by staff in a timely manner.
+The activities team allocated time out of the schedule on a daily basis to visit residents in their bedrooms and complete one to one activities that were of interest to the resident.
+Social engagement and the importance of this interaction was realised by all staff and daily entries in relation to meaningful activities were made on all residents.

 Residents told the inspector that they were able to go outside for fresh air or walks whenever they wanted to.
-A number of residents said that they would not be able to go outside alone and that staff were always available to accompany them when required.
-A number of residents told the inspector that they often went out on trips with family or staff.
+A number of residents told the inspector that they often went out on trips with family.
 Friends and families were facilitated to visit residents, and the inspector observed many visitors coming and going in the centre throughout the day.